Raleigh's Premier Dog Training Company

 Learn To Lead - Anxiety Seminar

-Having anxiety problems with your dog?
-Come join us for a 1.5-hour Non-Dog Seminar where we will be presenting a unique perspective on anxiety in dogs.
-Discover how to build confidence in your dog in a way that you have never heard before.
-There will be an opportunity for Q&A as well!
-Topics Covered: Building Confidence, Separation Anxiety, Insecurity, Dog/People Reactivity, Stages of Anxiety, Food/Toy Aggression, House Breaking and more!
+Is your dog struggling with anxiety?
+Join us for a 1.5-hour Dog Anxiety Seminar where we present a unique perspective on anxiety in dogs.
+Discover how to build confidence in your dog in a way you’ve never heard before — plus an open Q&A session at the end!

 Next Seminar: TBD